NSHipster/articles/2019-03-25-xcode-source-extensions.md

 {% warning %}
 There is no way to dynamically _disable_ individual menu commands, for example, if an extension wanted to offer different functionality according to the type of source file.
-The extension is kept running for Xcode’s lifetime, and menu items are determined at launch.
+The extension is kept running for Xcode's lifetime, and menu items are determined at launch.
 Nor is there a way to suggest default key bindings.
 {% endwarning %}